 1. Two paths into finding an internship:

 a.
 Several organizations, directed primarily by Carleton alumni, have a proven track of offering meaningful internships.
-A developing list of opportunities will be posted in the Tunnel—please check back later.
-Applications to those organizations are due by 5pm on March 12, 2015.
+A developing list of opportunities is posted on this page, and it will also be posted in the Tunnel—please check back later.
+Applications to those organizations are due by 5:00pm on March 12, 2015.

 b.
 Find your own internship through a group that interests you.
 For help in how to approach organizations about an internship, please contact the Chaplain’s Office, the Career Center, or the Center for Community and Civic Engagement.

 2. Secure a written agreement from an organization documenting its commitment to host you in a summer internship or training position.
 This can take some time—start early!

 3. Apply by 5:00pm on April 10, 2015 for Carleton Social Justice Internship funding through the Career Center’s site (https://apps.carleton.edu/career/students/internships/Fund/).
 Please follow the application instructions listed under the Summer Internship Funding section.